-Distributed and agile software development are widely used practices in the modern-day Software Development world.
+Distributed and agile software development is a widely used practice in the modern-day Software Development world.
 Though their meaning is pretty clear when used differently, using them together as “Distributed Agile Teams or Methodology” is a new concept for many.

 While agile development solutions emphasize teamwork and collaboration from a physical co-location, distributed team members work from different world corners.
 Thus, applying agile principles in a distributed environment brings a lot of challenges.

-However, with the use of suitable approaches, distributed teams can tackle these challenges effectively.
+However, using suitable approaches, distributed teams can tackle these challenges effectively.

 Over time, Net Solutions’ agile processes have matured, and that has helped us consistently deliver excellent quality work remotely for thousands of customers globally.
-Therefore, in this article, we will be focusing on how remote teams can use the agile approach in its full capacity.
+Therefore, this article will focus on how remote teams can use the agile approach to its full capacity.